side-projects-42/Resource-Store-2/Container/NZKAS/jest/website/versioned_docs/version-22.x/JestObjectAPI.md

 ### `jest.unmock(moduleName)`

 Indicates that the module system should never return a mocked version of the specified module from `require()` (e.g. that it should always return the real module).

-The most common use of this API is for specifying the module a given test intends to be testing (and thus doesn't want automatically mocked).
+The most common use of this API is for specifying the module a given test intends to be testing (and thus doesn’t want automatically mocked).

 Returns the `jest` object for chaining.